 Bang & Olufsen have often been accused of dressing up sub-par internals in a premium design and marketing them for more than they’re worth.
 Sadly, this accusation seems to be mostly true in the case of the underwhelming Beoplay H5s.
 The battery life is poor, and the audio just isn’t worth the price you’re paying for it.

-Seriously, though, wireless earbuds are clearly as much of an important part of the future as wireless internet, wireless charging, and wireless anything else.
+Seriously, though, wireless earphones are clearly as much of an important part of the future as wireless internet, wireless charging, and wireless anything else.
 As a society, we’re gradually moving in that general direction for the sheer convenience that it affords.

 Wireless earphones are also a particular favorite amongst sporty types.
-Their lightweight form factor makes them an obvious, convenient choice across a wide variety of activities, and many of the best reviewed headphones designed for running feature wireless technology in some form.
+Their lightweight form factor makes them an obvious, convenient choice across a wide variety of activities, and many of the best reviewed in-ear headphones designed for running feature wireless technology in some form.

 As with anything wireless, there’re always trade-offs which you will have to account for before purchasing.
 As long as you’re aware of what they are, and as long as your decision is as informed as possible before purchase, you’ll be fine.